ivychen/diff-em-all/README.md

 # Diff Em All

-The Diff library offers a robust algorithm for performing text diffs.
+The Diff library implements Myer's diff algorithm for performing text diffs.

 ## How to Run